-All Directors and Officers of the company are subject to the Connected Party Policy which requires disclosure of conflicts of interest and includes provisions for management of any such disclosed conflicts.
+All Directors and Officers of the Company are subject to the Connected Party Policy which requires disclosure of conflicts of interest and includes provisions for management of any such disclosed conflicts.
+Oversight of the policy and its processes reside with the Group Audit & Risk Committee.
 Compliance with the policy is monitored by the Compliance Unit.

-All the employees of the company including the Board of Directors are subject to the Code of Ethics and Professional Conduct as well as the Conflict of Interest policy.
+Members of the Board and all employees are subject to the Code of Ethics and Professional Conduct as well as the Conflict of Interest policy.